osmosis-labs/sqs/README.md

 1. GET `/pools/all`

-Description: returns all pools in the chain state instrumented with denoms and TVL if available
+Description: returns all pools in the chain state instrumented with balances, pool type and spread factor.

 Parameters: none